 What the Misses Taught Him

-He was generous about this in conversation.
-He did not reframe the misses as unforeseeable or blame external factors.
-He would say, simply, that he had let the science override the commercial logic, and that the evidence for the commercial problems had been available if he had looked harder.
-That honesty was, itself, a form of discipline.
-It kept the method sharp.
+He would say, simply, that he had let the science override the commercial logic, and that the evidence had been available if he had looked harder.
+That honesty was itself a form of discipline.

 What He Left Behind

 I did not fully appreciate the coherence of his framework until I found myself applying it without thinking.
 Asking the biomarker question in a diligence meeting.
-Pressing on reimbursement clarity before the clinical data was even complete.
-Passing on a compelling platform company because the near-term human readout was two years away and the team had never taken a drug through an FDA review.
+Pressing on reimbursement clarity before the clinical data was complete.
+Passing on a compelling platform company because the near-term readout was two years away and the team had never taken a drug through an FDA review.